wp-plugins/testimonial-basics/trunk/readme.txt

 3. Testimonials Display Options

 == Changelog ==

+= 3.20.6 =
+* Optimized pagination code
+* Made the website and location input optional
+* Set up form label options for both the content input form and the widget input form
+* Added testimonial rotator and reduced testimonial display shortcodes to one
+* Added testimonial rotator and reduced testimonial display widgets to one
+* Added sections to options panel
+* Removed <!-- katb_input_form --> filter.
+* General bug Fixes and code clean-up

 = 3.12.5 =
-* new release no code changes
-= 3.12.4 =
-* new release no code changes
-= 3.12.3 =
-* new release no code changes
-= 3.12.2 =
-* new release no code changes
+* no code changes
+* had problems with the svn

 = 3.12.1 =
 * added a color option for captcha
 * added link tag to allowed html for user submissions
 * updated html allowed on admin page to wp_kses_post, giving full access to post html tags
 * added strict image formatting
 * added pagination to edit testimonials admin panel
 * added pagination option for displaying all or grouped testimonials by date or order
 * changed date display format to the default selected in the Settings => General Tab
 * updated output data validation
 * Minor bug fixes and code clean-up
 * added Dutch translation
 * modified code to allow gravatars in excerpt pop-ups
 * testimonials in the admin edit panel are now displayed most recent first

 = 3.0.0 =
 * added multiple testimonial widget
 * added random shortcode for main area displays
 * added excerpt for widgets, main area and function testimonials displays
 * added email for contact about submitted testimonials
 * set up captcha text input to be fully selected on click
 * changed coding of the main area input form to a shortcode format to minimize potential plugin conflicts and duplicate entry issues
 * modified captcha coding letter selection, and variable names to minimize potential conflicts
 * added option to allow WordPress editor levels to edit testimonials
 * html tags allowed p,br,i,em,strong,q,h1-h6
 * html strip now displayed as an option
 * Fixed \ problem in emails
 * Corrected blogBox references in validate function
 * Table encoding issue resolved with a table set up modification for new installs and a blog post on updating existing tables.
 * When using order to display testimonials they are now displayed in ascending order.
 * incorporated new color picker with fallback to color wheel for older versions of WordPress

 = 2.10.6 =
 * fixed bug for uploading testimonials